Art credit: Daniela Simina, collage.com, 2022

 Learning the lore that is authentic to various cultures where fairies feature prominently is a very important step in getting to know them.
 This should be the first piece in the foundation that you are laying for a healthy and rewarding relationship with fairies.
 It is not the only piece, but it is a very important one.

 Throughout the history, fairy lore has developed from experiences that people had with fairies.
-(I am including modern times here, because fairy encounters and sightings not only did, but still do occur in the twenty-first century as much as they did in all centuries past[2].)
+(I am including modern times here, because fairy encounters and sightings not only did, but still do occur in the twenty-first century as much as they did in all centuries past [2].)
 Each epoch generated its own body of fairy lore.
-From lore we gather that fairies and humans underwent changes, Fairy[3] mirroring to a certain extent human society and culture.
+From lore we gather that both fairies and humans are subject to change with the passing of time and the world of Fairy [3] mirrors to a certain extent human society and culture.
 New encounters generate new lore which adds continuously to the already existing body.
 Conversely, the existing lore shapes people’s perception of fairy and to a large extent influences interaction.
-I know of teachers who insist that fairies did not change one bit over centuries, but in my opinion it is unrealistic to believe that fairies are frozen in time, and only humans move forward.
+I know of teachers who insist that fairies did not change one bit over centuries, but in my opinion it is unrealistic to believe that fairies are frozen in time and only humans move forward.
 This is like claiming that people of today speak, write, dress, eat or interact with one another in the exact same way they did a thousand years ago.
 This holds true for fairies as well.[4]
-If humans changed, and fairies mirrored the change, then the premises for interaction have also changed to some extent at least, which means that in many ways the relationships we develop with fairies today would be quite different form the past.
+If humans changed, and fairies mirrored the change, then the premises for interaction have also changed to some extent at least, which means that in many ways the relationships we develop with fairies today would differ, at least to some extent, form the past.
 At this point you may be wondering, with all these changes why should one still bother reading the lore?
-How could be stories, hundreds of years old in some cases, still be relevant?
+How could stories, hundreds of years old in some cases, still be relevant?

 Photo credit: Daniela Simina, 2022

 I am aware that we live in the twenty-first century and our understanding of life, nature, and reality in general is different in many regards from how people perceived these, say five hundred years ago.
-But… many things change on the surface while their core, the essence of what or who they are, doesn’t change.
-There is a reason why children in school study World History: it is not an attempt made by the school system to entice people to live a lifestyle fit for the Middle Ages, but a way to help the present generations understand how the world has changed and the implications of change.
+But many things change on the surface while their core, the essence of what or who they are, doesn’t change.
+There is a reason why children in school study World History: it is not an attempt made by the school system to entice people to live a lifestyle fit for the Middle Ages, but a way to help younger generations understand how the world has changed in time and the implications of change.
 This extends to our relationship to fairy traditions past and present: learning about their past helps us to better understand them in the present.
-The quality of our relationships depend on the degree of understanding, and the degree of understanding depends on what and how much we read, study, experience…
+The quality of our relationships depend on the degree of understanding, and the degree of understanding depends on what and how much we read, study, and allow ourselves to experience.

 Fairies are not an element of fashion.
 Fairy-based spiritual beliefs are not fashion accessories.
 Being a fairy witch is not a trend.
-This is serious.
+This is as serious an endeavor as any spiritual pursuit.
 In any successful partnership proper understanding is of paramount importance, and in the case of fairies, reading their lore holds the key.

 Daniela